Kim Williams (media executive): Control over ABC

-Personal
+Personal life

-Williams married twice: from 1983–1989 to Kathy Lette, and since 1998 to Catherine Dovey, daughter of Gough and Margaret Whitlam (née Dovey), and Kathy Lette's best friend.
-He and Dovey have endowed the Williams/Dovey Scholarship at the Centre for Social Impact.
+Williams has married twice; in 1983 to Kathy Lette, and since 1998 to Catherine Dovey, daughter of Gough and Margaret Whitlam (née Dovey), and Kathy Lette's best friend.

-In 2011, he established the David and Joan Williams Documentary Fellowship in honour of his late parents.
+In 2011, he established the David and Joan Williams Documentary Fellowship in honour of his parents.

 In November 2013, he was invited by the Garvan Institute of Medical Research to become one of the first Australians to have his personal genome sequenced.